 Audi e-tron electric motor, drive & performance

-The Audi e-tron delivers a familiar electric-car combination of rapid acceleration but slightly dulled handling: it weighs some two-and-a-half tonnes, plenty more than petrol- or diesel-engined alternatives.
+The Audi e-tron delivers a familiar electric-car combination of rapid acceleration but dulled handling: it weighs some two-and-a-half tonnes, plenty more than petrol- or diesel-engined alternatives.
 It's extremely quiet and comfortable on the move, though (another electric-car hallmark), making it ideally suited to family motoring, although it's worth pointing out that the Mercedes EQC is even quieter and more comfortable still.

 Audi e-tron electric motor, 0-62mph & acceleration

 The Audi e-tron isn't quite as fast as the legendarily rapid Tesla Model X, but it's certainly no slouch in the grand scheme of things.
 With a maximum of 402bhp in the car's 'boost' mode, getting from 0-62mph takes 5.7 seconds, with the top speed limited to just under 125mph.

 That's well down on the 155mph limit we've become accustomed to on powerful petrol or diesel SUVs, but it's in place mainly to ensure the e-tron preserves a useable range.

 Plentiful torque from the dual electric motors means the e-tron is very quick in everyday, real-world driving, too, merging onto motorways, accelerating away from the lights and completing safe overtakes on main roads with ease.
 It's a fast car by any standard, but it's also the slowest of all of its rivals.

 Once on the motorway, the e-tron is remarkably quiet and composed: there's very little wind or tyre noise, and electric motor whine isn't noticeable at all.